plmercereau/tilehuria/README.md

   - authenticated -> redirect to aoi list?
 - aoi map buttons:
   - fullscreen
-  - center
+  - [x] center
 - tile provider: "copy" link of the local server
 - remove unused Hasura actions in hooks
 - rename event hooks
 - ? split aoi source update / tileset update -> when finishing the aoi coordinates calculation from source, save the source, that will trigger an aoi xyz coordinates updates, that will queue tile set updates if some exist
 - next
-  - talk about permissions with Ivan
+  - talk about user permissions with Ivan
   - include a mapathon module?
   - package the server to automate local installation